-On June 30, 2021, the Company awarded Directors an aggregate of 52,545 restricted stock units ("Director RSUs") under the 2021 Omnibus Incentive Plan.
-The Director RSUs awarded on June 30, 2021 vested over a one-year period.
-The weighted average grant date per share fair value of Director RSUs granted during the fiscal year ended January 1, 2022 was \$12.37.
-On August 15, 2022, the Company awarded an aggregate of 308,055 Director RSUs which vest over a one-year period.
-The weighted average grant date per share fair value of Director RSUs was \$2.11.

-The Company recorded \$0.6 million and \$0.3 million of compensation expense during the fiscal years ended December 31, 2022 and January 1, 2022, respectively.
+On June 30, 2021, the Company awarded Directors an aggregate of 52,545 restricted stock units ("Director RSU's") under the 2021 Omnibus Incentive Plan.
+The Director RSU's awarded on June 30, 2021 vest over a one-year period.
+The weighted average grant date fair value of Director RSUs granted during the fiscal year ended January 1, 2022 was \$12.37.
+The Company recorded \$0.3 million of compensation expense during the fiscal year ended January 1, 2022.
 This expense is included in corporate expenses in the accompanying consolidated statements of operations.
-Unrecognized compensation expense associated with the Director RSUs as of December 31, 2022 was \$0.4 million.
+Unrecognized compensation expense associated with the Director RSU's as of January 1, 2022 was \$0.3 million.